philidem/lasso-sample/README.md

 |---------|--------------------------------------------------------------------|
 | /       | Serves index page.
 HTML is produced by rendering `src/index.marko` |
 | /static | Serves static files from the `static` directory                    |

+### Client-side Template Rendering
+The `src/app.js` file loads `src/hello.marko` template.
+The `optimizer` sees that the template is required by a client-side resource so it automatically adds the compiled template to the client bundle.

+On the client-side, the template is rendered and the resultant HTML is added to a new `DIV` and appended to the DOM.